ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - I thought that users would be slightly confused by a zero-indexed based book ID system so I changed the range from [0-4] to [1-5].
 - I tried to work on some tests to mock the fs module, I still have a lot more to learn about testing dependencies but I thought I would try and see how far I got with it.
 - I also realised when testing my programme in powershell on a windows laptop that yellow and purple text didn't show.
-- I fixed this by changing the text colour to blue.
+- I fixed this by changing the text in magenta to cyan and all higlight text to green.

 # TIMELINE